 The real issue is that some car colors show dirt more than others.
 This makes them seem to get dirty quicker than car colors that are better at hiding dirt.
 If you enjoy washing and waxing your car, having a color that easily shows dirt may not be important.
 On the other hand, if you would rather spend your time doing anything besides scrubbing dirt off your vehicle, then having the best car color to hide dirt will make a difference.

 Anyone who has ever owned a white car knows it is not easy to keep clean.
-If fact, when it comes to the best car color to hide dirt, it sits near the bottom of the list.
+In fact, when it comes to the best car color to hide dirt, it sits near the bottom of the list.
 However, it is not the hardest color to keep clean (keep reading to find out which is the worst).
 The next time you purchase a vehicle, you might want to think twice about following the trends when it comes to car color.

-Choose the Best Car Color To Hide Dirt
+Choose The Best Car Color to Hide Dirt

 One way to reduce your car washing chores is to choose a color that “hides” the dirt and grime that accumulates on the exterior of your car.
 Of course, it doesn’t actually hide the dirt.
 Instead, the color enables the dirt to blend in rather than stand out.
 Because the dirt is less obvious, you can go longer between washes.

 What is the best color to hide dirt on a car?
 Some form of light brown, such as beige, tan, champagne, or khaki.
-This should come as no surprise, since the color that is similar to a light dusting of dirt is predisposed to hiding your car’s dirtiness better than other colors.
+This should come as no surprise since the color that is similar to a light dusting of dirt is predisposed to hiding your car’s dirtiness better than other colors.
 Yet, most people don’t think about this when buying a car.
-After light browns, grays, and silvers also do better than others at looking clean even with a fair amount of dirt on the surface of the car.
+After light browns, grays and silvers also do better than others at looking clean, even with a fair amount of dirt on the surface of the car.

-Avoid The Dirtiest Car Colors
+Avoid Car Colors That Easily Show Dirt

 So if brown, gray, and silver are the best choices for hiding dirt, what are the dirtiest car colors?
-Surprisingly, the car color that gets dirtiest the fastest is black.
+Perhaps surprisingly, the car color that gets dirtiest the fastest is black.
 In fact, all darker colors have problems staying clean – hence the need to choose light browns when trying to reduce the frequency of car washing.

-Which is the Easiest Car Color To Keep Clean?
+Which Is The Easiest Car Color To Keep Clean?

 Again, the answer depends on several factors that have more to do with how you treat your car rather than its color.
 One of the biggest factors is the quality of the paint job and how often you wax your car.
-Old worn-out paint tends to accumulate dirt and other substances because it isn’t as smooth.
+Old, worn-out paint tends to accumulate dirt and other substances because it isn’t as smooth.
 Plus, dirt tends to adhere more easily to cracks and chips in the paint.
 Conversely, dirt doesn’t stick as readily to a well-waxed car with a smooth glossy surface.
 You may be thinking that waxing your car is more time-consuming than washing.
 You can always have it detailed, which will cost more but save you a few hours of serious elbow grease.

 When it comes down to what is the easiest car color to clean and what is the best car color to hide dirt, browns, grays, and silvers can reduce your trips to the car wash or hours spent washing and waxing by hand.
-But no matter the color, taking good care of the paint will save you time and money.
+But no matter the color, taking good care of the paint will ultimately save you time and money.